 - 9×13 Inch Cake: Simply pour the batter into a greased and lightly floured 9×13 inch pan and bake for 40 minutes or until a toothpick inserted in the center comes out clean.

 - 2 Layer Cake: This is a 3 layer 8-inch cake, but if you want a 2 layer cake, prepare two 9-inch cake pans in step 1.
 Divide batter between pans and bake for 25-28 minutes or until cooked through.

 - Bundt Cake: This cake batter will fit into a greased 10-cup or larger Bundt pan.
-I’m unsure of the exact bake time (likely around an hour), but use a toothpick to test for doneness.
+I’m unsure of the exact bake time (likely around an hour similar to this Easter cake), but use a toothpick to test for doneness.
 Same oven temperature.
 Feel free to frost with cream cheese frosting (half the frosting recipe should be enough) and serve slices with a spoonful of pineapple curd.

 - Cupcakes: Fill cupcake liners 2/3 full.
 Bake at 350°F (177°C) for 19-21 minutes.
 Yields about 2-3 dozen.
 Feel free to core out some of the baked and cooled cupcake and fill with pineapple curd.